AliBaheri/alibaheri.github.io/_news/announcement_46.md

 date: 2025-09-25 07:59:00-0400
 inline: true
 ---
-**[paper]** Our paper titled [Geometry-Driven Backdoor Attacks in Hyperbolic Neural Networks](https://arxiv.org/abs/2510.06397) has been accepted by the NeurIPS 2025 Workshop on Non-Euclidean Foundation Models and Geometric Learning!
+**[paper]** Our paper titled [Geometry-Aware Backdoor Attacks: Leveraging Curvature in Hyperbolic Embeddings](https://arxiv.org/abs/2510.06397) has been accepted by the NeurIPS 2025 Workshop on Non-Euclidean Foundation Models and Geometric Learning!